Symbolbild: Tennis im redaktionellen Magazinkontext

 The Connected Racket Revolution

-The next game-changer?
-Connected rackets.
-Sensors in the handle measure swing speed, ball spin, impact point, and even frame vibration—all in real time, all on your phone.
-What once required a private coach and a high-speed camera now fits into a €200 sensor.
+The next game-changer is called Connected Racket.
+Sensors in the grip measure swing speed, ball spin, impact point, and even the vibration of the frame.
+All in real-time, all on your phone.
+What was previously only possible with a private coach and a high-speed camera is now in a 200-Euro sensor.

 ATP Social Media Growth

-Follower growth from Overtime partnership
+Follower growth through Overtime partnership

 80 Mio.